bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [WhisperBox](https://github.com/Sk1mble/WhisperBox) - Create a dedicated box for whispering to a specific player - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - This is an excellent idea, but some UX leaves me wanting.
 Hopefully something similar gets built out in FoundryVTT core.
 - [Batch Permission Change By Folder](https://foundryvtt.com/packages/BatchPermissionsByFolder/) - Adds a context option to folders in Items, Journals, and Roll to change the permission of each entity(Foundry's codeword for Item, Journal Entry, or Roll Table) inside the folder. - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Not a bad idea, but haven't had the need for it.
 - [ConditionIconHoverZoom](https://github.com/Sparkasaurusmex/ConditionIconHoverZoom) - Makes condition icons more legible by increasing their size.
 Also enlarges and makes them opaque on hover. - Review 2020 Sep 06 - I thought I wanted this when I first saw it, but I don't really need it.
+- [Escape Window](https://foundryvtt.com/packages/escape-window/) - Suggested by azath0ught on the FoundryVTT Subreddit - Review 2020 Sep 06 - Not neccisary.
+I can double click on the title bar of a sheet / pop-up to minimize it.
+- [The Furnace](https://foundryvtt.com/packages/furnace/) - Many features to improve the Quality of Life of the DM/Players. - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Lot's of rich features, but nothing not already being provided elsewhere.

 ## Free Map-Pack Resources
 Not tested, shared for ease of reference.